aleksasiriski/aleksasiriski/README.md

 	- Finished C/C++ courses with great success

 - Osnovna škola pri gimnaziji Jovan Jovanović Zmaj (2016-2018)
-	- Class for students with special mathematics skills
+	- Class for students with special mathematical skills

 - Gimnazija Jovan Jovanović Zmaj (2018-2022)
 	- Class for students gifted in the field of Computer Science and Programming